 Florida Academic Scholars: Pays 100 percent of tuition and applicable fees.
-Recipients are also eligible for \$300 in the fall and spring semesters for additional educational expenses.

-Florida Medallion Scholarship: Pays 75 percent of tuition and applicable fees.
+Florida Medallion Scholarship: Pays 100 percent of tuition and applicable fees for students in associate in arts and associate in science programs.
+Pays 75 percent of tuition and applicable fees for all other programs.

-Florida Gold Seal CAPE Scholars: Pays per credit/vocational clock hour of program tuition.
-Recipients can use the funds toward an applied technology diploma, career certificate program or a technical degree program (associate of applied science degree or associate of science degree).
-A recipient of a Gold Seal CAPE scholarship who completes a technical degree program may also receive additional funding for up to 60 credit hours toward an eligible bachelor of science degree or a bachelor of applied science degree program.
+Florida Gold Seal CAPE Scholars: Pays per credit/of tuition and applicable vocational clock hour of program tuition.
+Recipients can use the funds toward an Applied Technology Diploma, career certificate program or a technical degree program (Associate of Applied Science degree or Associate of Science degree).
+A recipient of a Gold Seal CAPE scholarship who completes a technical degree program may also receive additional funding for up to 60 credit hours toward an eligible Bachelor of Science degree or a Bachelor of Applied Science degree program.